Florian Zeller’s internationally acclaimed and theatrically thrilling

 The Times of London wrote that Mr. Zeller’s “masterful, well-mannered mix of laughter and desolation puts you into the mind-set of someone in the midst of mental decay like nothing we've ever seen before.”

 Director Burt Tepfer comments on the play.
-“What is it like, as Andre says in the play, to be ‘losing your leaves?’
+“What is it like, as Andre asks in the play, to be ‘losing your leaves?’
 In the play we see, from the inside out, the confusion, rage, vulnerability, incomplete memories, fantasies, and fears of a previously powerful man who is experiencing the loss of his world through dementia.
 The play, ingeniously wrought to show how this decline and loss of capacity is felt by the sufferer, is crafted superbly with honesty, pathos and with surprising humor.